ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 The protocol additionally provides for the plane to circle the waypoint with a specified radius and direction for a specified time (Delay).
-These parameters are not support by Copter.
+These parameters are not supported by Copter.

 **Command parameters**